| Title: | Nonparametric Statistical Methods |

 A data frame with 31 observations on the following 3 variables.

-score on first trial
+game1score on first trial

-score on second trial
+game2score on second trial

-group variable
+classgroup variable

 Demonstrates the concept of regression toward the mean.
 Simulated data to represent a realistic realization of the experiment.
 See Problem 4.9.20 of Kloke and McKean (2014)/Problem 4.7.17 of Kloke and McKean (2024).